OpenNebula/docs/source/vmware_cluster_deployment/vmware_networking_setup/vcenter_networking.rst

 Limitations
 --------------------------------------------------------------------------------

-**OpenNebula won't sync ESX hosts.** OpenNebula won't create or delete port groups or switches on ESX hosts that are added/removed after the Virtual Network was created.
+**OpenNebula won't sync ESX hosts.** OpenNebula won't create or delete port groups or switches on ESX hosts that are added/removed after the virtual network was created.
 For example, if you're using vMotion and DPM and an ESX host is powered on, that ESX host won't have the switch and/or port group that was created by OpenNebula hence a VM cannot be migrated to that host.

 **Virtual Network Update is not supported.** If you update a Virtual Network definition, OpenNebula won't update the attributes in existing port groups or switches so you should remove the virtual network and create a new one with the new attributes.